Enlighten Media Group: History

-Enlighten Film Society
+Description

-Enlighten Film Society, has 10,000 members across the country and has recently been certified as India’s largest film society by Federation of Film Societies of India.
+In 2013, Enlighten Film Society had 10,000 members across the country and has recently been certified as India's largest film society by Federation of Film Societies of India.

-They charge the members a fixed annual amount (currently Rs.
-2,000, inclusive of service tax, up from Rs.
-1,500 three years ago) to be a member of our film society.
+They charge the members a fixed annual amount to be a member of our film society.
 In return, members get a card that entitles them to gain entrance to any of their weekly film screenings, at which they showcase a carefully chosen eclectic blend of the finest in world cinema.
 The screenings are announced in advance via newspaper ads, SMS, email, and the Enlighten website.
 Members can come as often as they wish, up to the maximum possible of 50 screenings per year.

-Additionally, they also organize exclusive events and talks with leading talents of Indian cinema like Anurag Kashyap, Amitabh Bachchan, and Shabana Azmi.
-They regularly organize, film festivals occasionally focusing on a particular country in a bid to increase the understanding about different cultures.
-Retrospective of great film makers is another constant practice at Enlighten.
+Additionally, they also organize exclusive events and talks with Indian cinema celebrities like Anurag Kashyap, Amitabh Bachchan, and Shabana Azmi.
+The company has been organizing the Naya Cinema film festival since 2010.

 Prominent film personalities who have spoken at Enlighten screenings include Anurag Kashyap, Saif Ali Khan, Imtiaz Ali, Javed Akhtar, Sudhir Mishra, Ketan Mehta, Waheeda Rehman, Sriram Raghavan, Amitabh Bachchan, Siddiq Barmak, Sujoy Ghosh, Mrinal Sen, Tapan Sinha, Shabana Azmi, Vivek Agnihotri, and Farhan Akhtar.
 They have also hosted various award-winning filmmakers from countries like Italy, France, Germany, Russia, Iran, China, Indonesia, the US, Turkey, and Argentina.

 Another first by Enlighten Film Society, was establishing the World Cinema Day, celebrated on 13 April every year.

 Today, Taj Enlighten Film Society operates in 5 theatre screens across 4 Indian cities: Mumbai (2 screens), Delhi (1 screen), Bangalore (1 screen), and Surat (1 screen).
 They will soon be expanding to other major cities like Kolkata, Pune, Hyderabad, and Chennai.
 They also manage programming for numerous smaller film societies across India, many of whom are more niche in nature or at smaller venues.
 Currently they manage programming for 37 such film societies across India and by the end of the calendar year they plan to help and collaborate with 150 film societies, possibly re-branding some of these under the "Enlighten" name.